-When you have no risk that you could lose principal, you have a low-risk investment.
-This is accomplished with safe investments; investments that often have a guarantee backed by the U.S. Government, or by an insurance company.
+When you have no risk that you could lose the principal, you have a low-risk investment.
+This is accomplished with safe investments: investments that often have a guarantee backed by the U.S. government, or by an insurance company.
 You won't see high returns with low-risk investments.
 But your principal is guaranteed.

 The term of a bond refers to the length of time until the bond matures, which is when the principal must be repaid.
-With a long-term bond your money may be tied up for ten, fifteen or even twenty years; with a short-term bond, it may be only one to two years until your principal is safely back in your hands.
+With a long-term bond, your money may be tied up for 10, 15, or even 20 years.
+With a short-term bond, it may be only one to two years until your principal is safely back in your hands.
 The longer the amount of time before your principal will be returned to you, the greater the risk.
-For corporate and municipal bonds the lower the rating on the bond, the higher the risk.
+For corporate and municipal bonds, the lower the rating on the bond, the higher the risk.

-You can find some middle ground; a moderate level of investment risk that falls between the safety of risk level one and the extremes of risk level four.
-You find this moderate level of risk by blending together higher risk investments, like stock index funds, with lower risk investments, like short and intermediate-term bond funds.
-A balanced fund will do all of this for you and create and within the fund may have an allocation such as "60% stocks/40% bonds.".
-Expect moderate risk level investments to deliver moderate returns.
+You can find some middle ground: a moderate level of investment risk that falls between the safety of risk level one and the extremes of risk level four.
+You find this moderate level of risk by blending together higher-risk investments, like stock index funds, with lower-risk investments, like short and intermediate-term bond funds.
+A balanced fund will do all of this for you and create a fund which may have an allocation such as "60% stocks/40% bonds."
+Expect moderate-risk level investments to deliver moderate returns.

 High-risk investments like stock index funds are best understood by looking at a specific example.

 An index is like a ruler.
 It measures the performance of a basket of stocks.
-One widely followed index is the Standard and Poor's 500 Index (S&P 500), which tracks the performance of five hundred of the largest publicly traded companies in America.
-These are companies like Proctor & Gamble, Microsoft, WalMart, Johnson & Johnson, GE, Pfizer and Exxon Mobil, just to name a few.
+One widely followed index is the Standard and Poor's 500 Index (S&P 500), which tracks the performance of 500 of the largest publicly traded companies in America.
+These are companies like Apple, Amazon, Facebook, Johnson & Johnson, Tesla, Alphabet, and Berkshire and Hathaway, just to name a few.

-When you buy an S&P 500 Index fund, the fund owns a little bit of all five hundred stocks.
+When you buy an S&P 500 Index fund, the fund owns a little bit of all 500 stocks.
 If one of those companies gets in trouble, it has a minimal effect on your overall investment.

-What about the odds of all five hundred of the largest companies in America going under, all at once?
+What are the odds of all 500 of the largest companies in America going under, all at once?
 If that happens, we've got bigger problems on our hands than how to invest our money.
 For the sake of this discussion about risk, I'm comfortable saying you cannot lose all your money in a stock index fund.
 Yet you can experience times where your investment value will go down by 50%.
-For this reason, this type of investment is considered high risk, yet if you're in it for the long term, you've protected yourself from the risk of losing it all.
+For this reason, this type of investment is considered high risk.
+But if you're in it for the long term, you've protected yourself from the risk of losing it all.

 Avoid extremely high levels of investment risk by spreading your money across several stocks and bonds.
-If you're a new or inexperienced investor, keep in mind, picking your own securities and monitoring them on an ongoing basis is a lot of work, and requires a good deal of expertise, so instead of picking and choosing your own stocks and bonds consider using mutual funds, which do the work for you.
+If you're a new or inexperienced investor, keep in mind that picking your own securities and monitoring them on an ongoing basis is a lot of work and requires a good deal of expertise.
+So, instead of picking and choosing your own stocks and bonds, consider using mutual funds, which do the work for you.

 Most Common Mistake in Measuring Investment Risk

 Most investors can tell the difference between a safe, low-risk investment and one that's more aggressive.
-The biggest mistake I see investors make is they don't know the difference between a high-risk investment, where there could be volatility but not a total loss, and an extremely high-risk investment, where there is the possibility of losing all their money.
-That is the difference between item 4 and 5 above.
+The biggest mistake I see investors make is they don't know the difference between a high-risk investment, where there could be volatility but not a total loss; and an extremely high-risk investment, where there is the possibility of losing all their money.
+That is the difference between items four and five above.